jftuga/universe/parse_centos7_server_install.md

 ## Todo

-- https encryption
-- import parse.com data
+- import parse.com data and used a username/password for the MongoDB connect string